madhu0505096/SQL-CaseStudies/WIP.md

 If an order is not cancelled by the restaurant or the customer it denotes a succesful order and this information is in runner_orders table.

-The only problem is for few records null is hardcoded, so we need include this scenario in our where filter.
+The only problem is for few records null is hardcoded, so we need to include this scenario in our where filter.

 ```